desmondck/perfectcode/paxos.md

 To learn that a value has been chosen, a learner must find out that a proposal has been accepted by a majority of acceptors.
 The obvious algorithm is to have each acceptor, whenever it accepts a proposal, respond to all learners, sending them the proposal.
 This allows learners to find out about a chosen value as soon as possible, but it requires each acceptor to respond to each learner—a number of responses equal to the product of the number of acceptors and the number of learners.

 The assumption of non-Byzantine failures makes it easy for one learner  to find out from another learner that a value has been accepted.
-We can have the acceptors respond with their acceptances to a distinguished learner, which in turn informs the other learners when a value has been chosen.
+We can have the acceptors respond with their acceptances to a distinguished learner, which in turn informs the other learners **when a value has been chosen**.
 This approach requires an extra round for all the learners to discover the chosen
  value.
 It is also less reliable, since the distinguished learner could fail.
 But it requires a number of responses equal only to the sum of the number of acceptors and the number of learners.

 More generally, the acceptors could respond with their acceptances to some set of distinguished learners, each of which can then inform all the learners when a value has been chosen.
 Using a larger set of distinguished learners provides greater reliability at the cost of greater communication complexity.